Whitefield Fund First

 Investing in the lives of Christ-honoring critical thinkers, clear communicators, and compassionate leaders.

 The Whitefield Fund is our highest giving priority because it touches every life that is part of our learning community.
-At Whitefield, tuition covers the school’s daily expenses to ensure that every child receives an exceptional classical Christian education.
 Outside of tuition, philanthropic gifts from families, friends, and foundations are an important source of revenue for the school.

 Gifts made to the Whitefield Fund will be applied to the following priorities: